 Here are a few archival messages and an employee review to start.

-* Since many years, I'm responsible for communications at XXXXXX Airport.
+* Since many years, I'm responsible for communications at XXX Airport.
 Officially, I cannot approve sleepers.

 * When officials do not provide a good solution for an existing need, it is only natural that people try to find an alternative.
 You cannot blame them, really..